Muskan-goyal6/Tasks/README.md

 # MIDAS Tasks

 - Speech_Emotion_Recognition folder contains a .ipynb notebook and a requirement_library.txt file and a bash script.
 Fork and clone the repo.
 Use the terminal and change the directory to Speech_Emotion_Recognition folder.
-To install all the libraries required to run the notebook successfully, use the command <b> pip install -r requirement_library.txt </b> or run the bash script firstscip.sh
+To install all the libraries required to run the notebook successfully, use the command <b> pip install -r requirement_library.txt </b> or run the bash script <b> firstscip.sh </b>

 - Understanding-The-Planet folder contains a .ipynb notebook and a requirements_amazon.txt file.
 Fork and clone the repo.
 Use the terminal and change the directory to Understanding-The-Planet folder.
 To install all the libraries required to run the notebook successfully, use the command <b> pip install -r requirements_amazon.txt </b>